Feedback is about as powerful in business as it is in rock and roll.

 Here’s a common experience: You call a friend to talk for a while and after you go over a problem or two, you get some generic advice that you politely brush off and forget about a bit later.

 But we want more from our managers.
 We want specific, real feedback and next steps we can act on.

-For example, a manager saying, “You’re doing great!” isn't all that helpful.
-A manager saying, “You’re doing great work by going out of your way to overhaul old systems and point out areas where we can improve!” becomes infinitely more helpful.
+But a manager that says, “You’re doing great work by going out of your way to overhaul old systems and point out areas where we can improve!” becomes infinitely more helpful.
 Now the employee knows exactly what they did that was great and can do more of it in the future.

-Business Insider’s Careers Editor, Jacqueline Smith highlighted 17 great phrases bosses should say during performance reviews.
+Business Insider’s Careers Editor Jacqueline Smith highlighted 17 great phrases bosses should say during performance reviews.
 10 out of 17 were questions, or had a question in them.

 Finally, questions help create a culture of feedback and honesty.
 Asking questions about the company, the team, and even the management can let employees know that they aren’t the only ones trying to improve.